collinBlessing/EmisChrone/README.md

    python manage.py runserver
    ```

-8. **Access the Application:** Open your web browser and navigate to `http://localhost:8000` to access the EMIS Chrone application.
+8. **Access the Application:** Open your web browser and navigate to `http://localhost:8000` to access the EMIS clone application.

 ## Usage